 Maybe you have skills or knowledge you’d like to share with the visitors at a beautiful location for a couple of months or more.
 There are various rv volunteer opportunities offered and their website has an excellent search function, so you can fine-tune your search to zero in on a particular state, or a particular category of opening (for example: geology, archaeology, or weed control), or a specific type of agency.

 Pryor Mountain Wild Mustangs - Lovell, WY

 You should also check out websites of state and local agencies for rv work opportunities.
 I filled out an online application which I submitted along with my resume to Utah State Parks, after deciding I really wanted to spend some time exploring Utah.
 I received a nice acknowledgment from the main office and, a week or so later, a call from a ranger at a state park near Bryce Canyon.
-That resulted in an rv volunteer opportunity for the second half of summer 2011.
+That resulted in an rv volunteer opportunity (which transformed into a full-time ranger aide job) for the second half of summer 2011.